parthyadav3105/csfreshers/README.md

 ### About
-A guide-page for all freshers who just took Computer Science as a major.
+A guide-page for all freshers who just took Computer Science as their major.
 The following is a list of all common things in our community that you may not be aware of yet.

-Also, the order of topics kept in focus for beginners for those who are not sure what to do first.
+Also, the order of topics is kept in focus for beginners for those who are not sure what to do first.

 ### Learning your first language